-I had returned to Roxboro, North Carolina after being away for almost ten years.
-Having friends living in the area, my family had visited the region numerous times over the years.
+I returned to Roxboro, North Carolina after being away for almost ten years.
+I was somewhat familiar with the area, as my family had visited friends living in that region numerous times over the years.
 Entering town from the north on Route 501, there was a sign welcoming visitors and announcing the community as the home of Enos Slaughter.

 Although I had explored the region before, I had never visited the area to the northeast of town, a place I had managed to neglect over the years, but I was now giving it attention as I drove to the Allensville United Methodist Church, I parked in front of the church and stepped out to scan the cemetery east of the building.
 The memorial I sought was just off the roadway that went around the church.

 I walked over to the black granite stone and studied it.
 On its front was the name Enos Slaughter with the likeness of him as a baseball player and the back of stone has a baseball bat with two cardinals – the mascot of the team he played with the majority of his career.

 Enos “Country” Slaughter was born April 27, 1916 in Roxboro, North Carolina, one of six children of Zadok and Lonie Slaughter.
 Enos played baseball and football at Roxboro High School and was offered a sports scholarship to Guilford College.
 Enos turned down the scholarship, choosing to work in Durham and play semi-pro baseball there.
 The textile mill he worked for during the day had a baseball team that played in the evenings – his ability soon had the Saint Louis Cardinals system looking at him.